Ganesh Himal Trek

 Ganesh Himal Trek Overview

-Ganesh Himal Trek is one of the shortest and excellent treks in the northwest of Kathmandu which is ideal for those who wish to avoid crowds and enjoy a tranquil walk.
+Ganesh Himal Trek is one of the shortest and most excellent treks in the northwest of Kathmandu, which is ideal for those who wish to avoid crowds and enjoy a tranquil walk.
 It is a journey into the vast section of Eastern Nepal, where lovely valleys meet snow-capped, smiling mountains.

-This two weeks itinerary to the Ganesh Himal Region leads you through the isolated track, amazing wetlands, and unspoiled coniferous forests to meet the local ethnicities of picturesque settlements, rich in ancient cultures, traditions, and lifestyles.
+This two-week itinerary to the Ganesh Himal Region leads you through the isolated track, amazing wetlands, and unspoiled coniferous forests to meet the local ethnicities of picturesque settlements, rich in ancient cultures, traditions, and lifestyles.

 The region has great flora, with its impressive showcase of Berberis, Primula, Orchids, and Ferns, valleys brimming with yellow double jasmine blossoms, forests densely filled with Spanish oaks, a blue pine, and red, pink, and white pastel tones of glowing Rhododendron blooms in the spring that set the whole forest on the bright spots of spectacular colors.

-Ganesh Himal Trekking is not so popular as Annapurna Treks and Everest Trekking Trails but a lovely secluded journey into nature up to 4,050 m above sea level due to which you may experience solitude and peace in the secluded and hidden valley to explore yourself.
+Ganesh Himal Trekking is not as popular as Annapurna Treks and Everest Trekking Trails, but a lovely, secluded journey into nature up to 4,050 m above sea level, during which you may experience solitude and peace in the secluded and hidden valley to explore yourself.

 So, get ready to camp in wild and unique places, making this trip one of the finest "old-fashioned" treks for those who want to stay away from popular tourist sites.

-You may enjoy magnificent views of mountains, cascades, dramatic paintings of the landscape and towering cliffs, and incredible rock formations.
-You will cross the Alpine meadow and reach a big glacier under the snowcapped mountains starting from Kispang and finishing in Jyamrung Danda on our 15 days trekking to Ganesh Himal.
+You may enjoy magnificent views of mountains, cascades, dramatic paintings of the landscape, towering cliffs, and incredible rock formations.
+You will cross the Alpine meadow and reach a big glacier under the snowcapped mountains starting from Kispang and finishing in Jyamrung Danda on our 15-day trekking to Ganesh Himal.

 Trek Highlights